 The condensed consolidated financial statements included herein are unaudited and have been prepared by Build-A-Bear Workshop, Inc. and its subsidiaries (collectively, the Company) pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (SEC).
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles (GAAP) have been condensed or omitted pursuant to such rules and regulations.
-The condensed consolidated balance sheet as of that date.
+The condensed consolidated balance sheet of the Company as of December 31, 2011 was derived from the Company's audited consolidated balance sheet as of that date.
 All other condensed consolidated financial statements contained herein are unaudited and reflect all adjustments which are, in the opinion of management, necessary to summarize fairly the financial position of the Company and the results of the Company's operations and cash flows for the periods presented.
 All of these adjustments are of a normal recurring nature.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 As a toy retailer, the Company's sales are highest in the fourth quarter, followed by the first quarter.
 The timing of holidays and school vacations can impact quarterly results.
 Because of the seasonal nature of the Company's operations, results of operations of any single reporting period should not be considered as indicative of results for a full year.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the fiscal year ended December 31, 2011 included in the Company's annual report on Form 10-K filed with the SEC on March 15, 2012.
+These condensed consolidated financial statements for the fiscal year ended December 31, 2011 included in the Company's annual report on Form 10-K filed with the SEC on March 15, 2012.